 A respectful sugar daddy should never ask you for nudes.
-Daddies are kind and courteous, and they never pressure a sugar baby to do something they’re uncomfortable with.
+Especially before you are in an arrangement.
+Genuine sugar daddies are kind and courteous, and they never pressure a sugar baby to do something they’re uncomfortable with.
 If he asks for nudes or other provocative pictures, that’s a big no-no.

 If you both have an established relationship and he’s proved to be real sugar, and you’re comfortable, go for it!
 If not, block him and don’t look back.
 These “sugar daddies” are just fishing for nudes and won’t actually reward you for them.